 - Topics important to each supervisee

 - Model and promote appropriate ways to work with issues of culture, gender, sexual identity and preference, religious affiliation or other difference in the counseling setting.

 - To assist in reducing professional performance anxiety while increasing professional identity and areas of expertise.
 Your needs as a supervisee will change substantially over time and I aim to support and foster that growth.

 - Direction on how to create and build a private practice

-WHERE: In person in West Palm Beach and/or through telehealth and online methods.
+WHERE: In-person in West Palm Beach and/or through telehealth and online methods.

 FORMAT: Alternating group and individual supervision.

 COST: Supervision is a flat fee of $65/hour.

 About My Practice: I have been in full-time private practice for 6 this January 2020.
 In addition to being a Licensed Mental Health Counselor, I am a Certified Addictions Professional (CAP), Certified by EMDRIA as an EMDR trauma therapist, and an international certified gambling counselor, level two.
-I am currently working toward certification with the National Center for Compulsive Gambling, and working toward becoming a Mental Health Forensic Evaluator.
+I am currently working on level two certification by the Gottman Marriage Institute.

 - Registered Interns Need Malpractice Insurance.
 Interns have reduced rates.
 As soon as you begin your in-school internships you should get your liability insurance and renew each year.
 I use CPH.
 There are several to choose from.